gpereira86/l5-star-wars-api/documentation/English/api_usage_guide.md

     ```

 ### 5. **Log Requests**
-This category logs every request made to the API, including requests to itself.
+This category retrieves the log records saved for each request made to the API, including to itself.
 Requires an API KEY for access.

 - **URL**: /api/log-data/query
   - **Method**: GET
-    - **Description**: Registers a log entry in the system.
+    - **Description**: Retrieves the log records in the system.
       - **Query Format (Example)**:
       ```json
         Parameters: